apache/druid/docs/operations/auth-ldap.md

 Once you've completed the initial setup and mapping, you can map more LDAP groups to Druid roles.
 Members of an LDAP group get access to the permissions of the corresponding Druid role.

-### Step 1: Create a Druid role
+### Create a Druid role

-To create a Druid role, you submit a POST request to the Coordinator process using the Druid REST API.
+To create a Druid role, you can submit a POST request to the Coordinator process using the Druid REST API or you can use the Druid console.

 The examples below use `localhost` as the Coordinator host and `8081` as the port.
 Amend these properties according to the details of your deployment.